SynLube logo SynLube Lube-4-Life® 1-800-SYN-LUBE

 Result:

-Owners allege they had to spend thousand to twelve hundred dollars to fix their power steering as no spare parts are available and the entire steering colum needs to be replaces as an assembly with labor costs alone being in $300 to $500 range.
+Owners allege they had to spend thousand to twelve hundred dollars to fix their power steering as no spare parts are available and the entire steering column needs to be replaces as an assembly with labor costs alone being in $300 to $500 range.

 What is OEM doing about it ?